 Hitting this blog a while ago is the category ‘Thoughts and Feelings’, which is probably my favourite zone.
 If the words are in blue I would like to claim their authorship otherwise it might be a well-known proverb or I have given credit where credit is due.
 One of my favourite quotes from Henri Nouwen appears at the top of the opening page of this blog.

 I neglected this blog a bit while I concentrated on the charity I chaired until May 2017, Being Alongside / The Association for Pastoral Care in Mental Health.
 With Mary Wright, another member, we worked many hours for BA/APCMH on a leaflet for churches aimed at encouraging them to do a little more for the mentally afflicted in their parishes and this should be distributed soon in ‘pdf’ and ‘hard copy’ formats.
 I say soon but it’s now well over two years since Mary and I started this work and still the leaflet remains ‘on the shelf’, which is not good.
-There has been no newsletter / magazine issued by Being Alongside for at least 18 months now – this is not good either.
+There has been no newsletter / magazine issued by Being Alongside for some two years now – this is not good either.
 I still try to chivvy along people involved but frankly to little avail.
 This is a charity dear to my heart.

 I started writing up my first book on the beach at Aqaba and completed the task in the library of the Royal Hospital for Neuro-disability in Putney where I volunteer.
 It was provisionally entitled ‘The Least of Mine – Pastoral Care in Mental Health’.
 SPCK, who encouraged me to write this, have sadly lost interest and another publisher who I approached said it didn’t work for them either.
 I then, for my second book, enlisted the help of Ali Hull (ex Lion Hudson) in order to take matters forward and subsequently with the Caroline Sheldon Literary Agency up in London.